Common workflows

 <Note>

 Claude provides documentation-based answers to these questions.
-For executable examples and hands-on demonstrations, refer to the specific workflow sections above.
+For hands-on demonstrations, run `/powerup` for interactive lessons with animated demos, or refer to the specific workflow sections above.

 </Note>